mickfuzz/phd4/_posts/thesis_chapters/2022-9-6-Results-Missions.md

 - narrow - creating, changing and transporting game assets to enact or change GDPs
 - narrow - implementing or changing code constructs to enact or change GDPs

-This analysis of w

-- Drawing on AT terminology
+### Commentary using AT terminology
-- Discuss how GDP as key unit  was arrived at - draw on journal notes in planning stages
-- Relate - AT terms to those of design stages
-- Begin to comment on utility of GDP as a unit of analysis for practitioners, parents and young participants - i.e. in navigation and goal setting.

 <!-- (see blunden for more on project as unit of Activity
 https://www.activityanalysis.net/andy-blundens-vision-of-activity-theory/ )  -->

-Discussion points

-- How the GDP are sub activities goals in AT terminology.
+NOTE MORE THEORETICAL INPUT - DRAW ON TERMINOLOGY

+Thus GDP can be seen as a sub-activities of the wider overall goal of making a game.
+Which invites discussion on why GDP were chosen as the primary unit of analysis.

+While Blunden makes a pragmatic proposal to use the project as they key unit of activity [-@blunden_interdisciplinary_2010][@blunden_collaborative_2014], there is a strong case to make for the sub-project of implementing GDP as the key

-- Thu, the game pattern goal rather than the overall making of a game, took up the majority of their focus.
+Two key reasons emerged from practice and analysis.
+Firstly, the goal of implementing individual game patterns rather than the overall goal of making of a game, took up the majority of their focus.

+This can be evidenced in the following;
+- the frequency of GDP language referring to patterns used by pairs in particular in the process of collaborating on their games
+- the utility of the smaller unit of analysis in aiding resource creation
+- the value of completing something concrete a sense of sustaining achievement.
+- the ability to reflect after implementing each sub project,
+- any other value for practitioners, parents and young participants - i.e. in navigation and goal setting.

-- In playtesting with others the wider focus of making an engaging game comes into focus.
+Thus while GDP emerged as a main unit rather than the whole game, in play testing with others the wider focus of making an engaging game came into focus.
+Particularly the shift to wider sense of game as an enjoyable experience for others AND???

-- The difference in goals in terminology
+There is a utility of GDP as a unit of analysis for the researcher too...

+- There is a practicality in terms of defining possible boundaries of what to analyse in depth.
+- There is a more frequent iteration present - usually a period of playtesting after each new pattern added.
+- This research with a practitioner focus, looks to identify emerging barriers to coprehensio, communication and practical barriers to implementing code structures.
+Thus a smaller unit that allows a large amount of granularity is useful. (compared to broad socilogical observations)

+NOTE - DISCUSS THE THEORETICAL INPUT IN RELATION TO THE ABOVE POINTS.

+### Operations, Actions and Activity

-- How this unit allows a more detailed focus on some of the tensions involved in tool use
+How this unit allows a more detailed focus on some of the tensions involved in tool use

 We have also looked at the other studies which look at game design patterns as a useful tool for advanced and less frequently for notice coders.